 His autism fighting continues through Operation Jack, one mile at a time, one day at a time.

-Operation Jack has teams, events and participants from coast to coast.
 Everything Sam does for Operation Jack is on a volunteer basis, after he’s done with his full-time job and after the kids are in bed.
 It’s something he does because he believes it’s his mission and that his efforts will make a difference and help people.